NattyOrRoid/customerNProduct/README.md

 # Database
 We are using PostgreSQL and there's only 2 table include: `Customer` & `Product`
 - port: localhost:5432/etiqa
-- Username: etiqa
+- Username: postgres
-- Password: etiqa123
+- Password: Need to set your local password

 # Module
 ## Customer Endpoint